bradbotcode/Bamazon/README.md

 #### Manager Interace

-The manager interface presents a list of four options, show below:
+The manager interface presents a list of four options:

 	?
 Please select an option: (Use arrow keys)
 	❯ View Products for Sale